 British Government: The Supreme War Council is to meet on 28 March, so the British War Council takes up French Prime Minister Paul Reynaud's proposal that the Allies attack the Soviet oil fields at Baku and Soviet shipping in the Black Sea.
 The decision is unanimous to oppose this plan and to continue the policy of avoiding direct conflict with the Soviet Union.
 The true purpose of Reynaud's proposal is perhaps indicated by the fact that it is leaked to the press, which the British find highly objectionable for such sensitive matters.
 The British, or at least Winston Churchill, consider this to have been done for domestic political purposes.
 The British tell General Gamelin and his colleagues of this decision at a preliminary meeting.

 British Propaganda: An editorial in the Daily Mail notes the massive head start by the Nazis, led by Dr. Goebbels, in propaganda and urges effective British propaganda in response.
 While the British, particularly Churchill, have engaged in some very subtle propaganda during occasional speeches, the Nazis have been broadcasting nightly.

 Finland: The government is reshuffled; Risto Ryti stays in charge.

 China: The Japanese retain possession of Wuyuan, but local Chinese forces continue to pressure them.
-The Chinese 8th War Area attacks around Patzepu, Hsishantzu, Hsichiao, and Mankosu.
+The Chinese 8th War Area attacks around Patzepu, Hsishantzu, Hsichiao, and Manko.

-German Homefront: Robert Ley, long-time boss of the Nazi Labour Front and a close Hitler crony, finds that war "is a blessing, as women love fighters."
+German Homefront: Robert Ley, long-time boss of the Nazi Labour Front and a close Hitler crony notes today that war "is a blessing, as women love fighters."
 His tall, blonde wife, Inge, is a close friend of Hitler, and some wonder just how close.